xsf/xmpp.org/content/implementation-guidelines/design.md

 Support for multiple accounts is OPTIONAL.

-!!! todo
+{{< info-block type="todo" >}}
 Research recommendations for the best way to handle multiple accounts.
 E.g. merge contacts, or not.
 Not required.
 Describe how to display multiple accounts in a single client?
+{{< /info-block >}}

 ## Group chat